curl/everything-curl/libcurl-http/cookies.md

     curl_easy_setopt(curl, CURLOPT_COOKIELIST, "SESS");

-Force a write of all cookies to the file name previously specified with `CURLOPT_COOKIEJAR`:
+Force a write of all cookies to the filename previously specified with `CURLOPT_COOKIEJAR`:

     curl_easy_setopt(curl, CURLOPT_COOKIELIST, "FLUSH");

-Force a reload of cookies from the file name previously specified with `CURLOPT_COOKIEFILE`:
+Force a reload of cookies from the filename previously specified with `CURLOPT_COOKIEFILE`:

     curl_easy_setopt(curl, CURLOPT_COOKIELIST, "RELOAD");